gurubac/Discord-Oauth2-Login-Template/README.md

 ## Live example - https://discordoauth2logintemplate.herokuapp.com/login

+**Please allow a few seconds for the site to load as it is hosted on a free heroku dyno which shuts down automatically after periods of inactivity.**

 ### A simple template using react and express to login with discord on websites.

 <p>